 First, the correlations between inflation and several of its determinants drop from significant levels to non-significant ones.
-The most striking such drops are observed for nominal M3 growth, the nominal and real interest rates, the real unit labour cost, import prices and, in the case of the
+The most striking such drops are observed for nominal M3 growth,

 17 Arguably these correlations could be spurious if inflation and the other variable have unit roots and different stochastic trends.
 We however dismiss the argument that inflation has an economically meaningful unit root (see footnote 3).
 Moreover, we relate inflation to variables that we chose because economic theory predicts that they should have a relation to inflation so that a significant correlation in the data should not be a spurious phenomenon.